RgbTrouw/Qs-Messenger/README.md

 * IM window does include some unimplemented function buttons.

-* IM "has read" function 'almost' implemented, with window focus feedback + server/ database support;
+* IM "has read at time" function 'almost' implemented, with window focus feedback + server/ database support -> which is different from implemented function "last message received at time";

 b) Server